 Thoughts while opening my wallet at the register: “I knew the pound was worth a dollar and change, but I just realized how much the “change” part actually is, and hold on, did I just spend my 48-hour budget on three rounds of drinks?”

 London can be obscenely expensive, although there are ways to get around on a budget – read Nomadic Matt’s great post on 10 days in London for $700.
 Tip: when you run out of money entirely, at least know that the museums are (mostly) free.
 I was running low one day and so decided to spend a couple of hours at the Tate Modern.
+You can also take a stroll around Hyde Park, stroll through the markets, or attend events like the Notting Hill Carnival (second largest in the world)!

 I’m not even going to start on how embarrassing it was to have to hold each coin three inches from my eye to see its value before learning what each denomination looked like.
 Although visitors to the US have similar problems picking out a dime from a nickel, so I can’t just blame the English for that.